psb/bucklescript.github.io/docs/difference-from-native-ocaml.md

 ## Unsupported IO Primitives

-Because of the JS environment limitation, `Pervasives.stdin` is not supported but both `Pervasives.stdout` and `Pervasives.stderr` are.
+Because of the JS environment limitation, `Pervasives.stdin` is not supported, but both `Pervasives.stdout` and `Pervasives.stderr` are.